DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `answer_count` – number of distinct answers (comment IDs) tagged by the user for the assignment.
-- `patterns` – semicolon-delimited list of patterns that hit within the assignment for that perspective; empty when no pattern was detected for that row.
+- `patterns` – semicolon-delimited list of patterns that hit within the assignment; empty when no pattern was detected for that row.
-- `pattern_detected` – `true` when any pattern was found for that assignment and perspective, else `false`.
+- `pattern_detected` – `true` when any pattern was found for that assignment, else `false`.
 - `pattern_coverage` – percentage (0–100, rounded to two decimal places) of the
   assignment's eligible tags that fell inside one or more detected pattern windows.
-- `speed_mean_log2`, `speed_seconds_per_tag` – the log2-mean interval between
+- `speed_seconds_per_tag` – the seconds-per-tag conversion computed from the
-  tags and its seconds-per-tag conversion, computed from the assignment's eligible tags.
+  assignment's eligible tags.

 Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.